sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/_index.md

 sensuctl auth delete openldap
 {{< /code >}}

-## Integrate with role-based access control (RBAC)
+## Authorization

-After you configure an authentication provider, you'll need to configure Sensu role-based access control (RBAC) to give those users permissions within Sensu.
+After you set up authentication, configure authorization via [role-based access control (RBAC)][4] to give those users permissions within Sensu.
 Sensu RBAC allows you to manage and access users and resources based on namespaces, groups, roles, and bindings.
-Read the [RBAC reference][4] for information about configuring Sensu user permissions and [implementation examples][33].
+See [Create a read-only user][5] for an example.

 - **Namespaces** partition resources within Sensu.
 Sensu entities, checks, handlers, and other [namespaced resources][17] belong to a single namespace.